m1cr0lab-esp32/sleep-modes/docs/07-light-sleep-mode.md

 }
 ```

-Well, now we've got everything we need to put the micro-controller to sleep.
+Well, now we've got everything we need to put the microcontroller to sleep.
 And we're going to do it with our second button (the one on the right), the `sleepButton`:

 ```cpp
 // ----------------------------------------------------------------------------